Jefte-Felipe/Jefte-Felipe/README.md

 ---

-🔭 Atualmente estou trabalhando com desenvolvimento mobile usando **Kotlin**
+🔭 Currently working with mobile development using **Kotlin**
-🌱 Estudando constantemente novas arquiteturas e boas práticas
+🌱 Constantly learning new architectures and best practices
-💬 Me pergunte sobre **Kotlin, Swift, Java** e **apps escaláveis**
+💬 Ask me about **Kotlin, Swift, Java**, and **scalable apps**
-⚡ Curiosidade: adoro transformar ideias em produtos reais e funcionais!
+⚡ Fun fact: I love turning ideas into real, functional products!

+---